 Most companies with business models that are IC-dependent or simply make use of multiple ICs are aware that they are at risk of IC misclassification liability if they have not properly classified these workers.
 Recognizing which tests will be applied to the workers in question by the most relevant federal agencies and the applicable state agencies is one of the first steps, using the 48 Factors-Plus™ analysis, in determining where a business falls on the IC Compliance Scale™.

-Once a company’s level of compliance is so measured, it can then enhance its IC compliance by restructuring, re-documenting, reclassifying, or redistributing contingent workers, using IC Diagnostics™ as described in our “White Paper” on minimizing IC misclassification liability.
+Once a company’s level of compliance is so measured, it can then enhance its IC compliance by restructuring, re-documenting, reclassifying, or redistributing contingent workers, using a process such as IC Diagnostics™ as described in my “White Paper” on minimizing IC misclassification liability.

 Most companies understand that it is wise to enhance their level of IC compliance, but oftentimes lack the impetus to do so.
 If the potential for substantial IC misclassification liability was not enough reason in the past, perhaps the worker classification issues presented by the Affordable Care Act will give companies an additional reason to move this subject from the back burner to the front.